chrisjackson-pellicle/ParaGone/README.md

 ### Paralog sequences

 A folder containing a fasta file for each gene.
 Each fasta file contains the 'main' contig selected by HybPiper for each sample.
-Where HybPiper has detected putative paralog contigs, these sequences are also included; in such cases, the main contig has the fasta header suffix .main, whereas putative paralogs have the suffix .0, .1 etc.
+Where HybPiper has detected putative paralog contigs, these sequences are also included; in such cases, the main contig has the fasta header suffix `.main`, whereas putative paralogs have the suffix `.0`, `.1` etc.

 ### Outgroup sequences